How to help your dog if it suffers from anxiety

 Whether your dog is experiencing anxiety as a symptom of illness or not, it’s best to protect your pet with specialist dog insurance.
 That way, you can make sure they get the help they need.

-As well as the 24-hour vet helpline, we can offer up to £15K of vet fee cover so you can choose the level of protection that’s right for your pet, and your pocket.
+As well as Joii, our 24-hour vet care provider, we can offer up to £15K of vet fee cover so you can choose the level of protection that’s right for your pet, and your pocket.

 Our handy Manage My Policy portal also gives you instant access to your documents, meaning you can manage your dog insurance documents at a time that suits you best.